kushagra0g/video-analysis/README.md

 # Video Analysis

   This project extracts audio from videos, transcribes it via OpenAI Whisper (either through OpenAI API or locally).
-It then analyzes the transcript through another GPT API call.
+It then analyzes the transcript through another OpenAI API call.

   ## Usage :
 1. Open `config.py` and set the following: